openeuler-mirror/docs/docs/en/docs/20.09/docs/Installation/Installation-Guide1.md

 1. Local login

    Connect the Raspberry Pi to the monitor (the Raspberry Pi video output interface is Micro HDMI), keyboard, and mouse, and start the Raspberry Pi.
 The Raspberry Pi startup log is displayed on the monitor.
-After Raspberry Pi is started, enter the user name **root** and password **openEuler12#$** to log in.
+After Raspberry Pi is started, enter the user name **root** and password **openeuler** to log in.

 2. SSH remote login